progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Here, the `9bc1d` blob, which if you remember was the first version of your repo.rb file, is referencing the `05408` blob, which was the second version of the file.
 The third column in the output is the size of the object’s content, so you can see that the content of `05408` takes up 12K, but that of `9bc1d` only takes up 7 bytes.
 What is also interesting is that the second version of the file is the one that is stored intact, whereas the original version is stored as a delta — this is because you’re most likely to need faster access to the most recent version of the file.-->

-Du erinnerst dich, daß der `9bc1d` Blob die erste Version der `repo.rb` Datei ist.
+Du erinnerst dich, dass der `9bc1d` Blob die erste Version der `repo.rb` Datei ist.
 Dieser Blob referenziert jetzt den `05408` Blob, der die zweite Version der Datei ist.
 Die dritte Spalte der Ausgabe ist die Größe des Objektes im Packfile.
-Wir können also sehen, daß `05408` 12K in Anspruch nimmt, `9bc1d` aber nur 7 Bytes.
-Das bedeutet also, daß die zweite Version diejenige ist, die vollständig, während die ursprüngliche, erste Version als Delta gespeichert wird!
-Der Grund dafür ist, daß Du höchstwahrscheinlich einen schnelleren Zugriff auf die jeweils neuesten Dateien brauchst.
+Wir können also sehen, dass `05408` 12K in Anspruch nimmt, `9bc1d` aber nur 7 Bytes.
+Das bedeutet also, dass die zweite Version diejenige ist, die vollständig, während die ursprüngliche, erste Version als Delta gespeichert wird!
+Der Grund dafür ist, dass Du höchstwahrscheinlich einen schnelleren Zugriff auf die jeweils neuesten Dateien brauchst.

 <!--The really nice thing about this is that it can be repacked at any time.
 Git will occasionally repack your database automatically, always trying to save more space.
 You can also manually repack at any time by running `git gc` by hand.-->

-Außerdem ist toll, daß ein Repository jederzeit neu gepackt werden kann.
+Außerdem ist toll, dass ein Repository jederzeit neu gepackt werden kann.
 Git macht das gelegentlich automatisch, um weniger Platz für die Datenbank zu verbrauchen.
 Du kannst sie aber auch jederzeit manuell mit `git gc` packen.

 <!--## The Refspec ##-->
 ## Die Refspec ##